Chicken Pasta Salad with Ramp Vinaigrette

 The simple green-flecked ramp vinaigrette is a perky, vibrant dressing for this medley of pasta, chicken, and olives.
 It’s an all-in-one meal that is perfect for picnics, potlucks, and toting to the office for a special lunch.
 You might also want to dig into How to Cook with Ramps for more info about these coveted members of the allium (onion) family.
 And when you’re done with this salad, try Simple Ramp Pasta and Spring Ramp and Pea Risotto.

-I made a double batch of this for an office potluck lunch, and it got — it’s fair to say — rave reviews.
+I made a double batch of this for an office potluck lunch, and it got rave reviews.
 There was a bit leftover, and three people ran back to their desks to get plastic containers to divvy it up.
-Everyone has things that make them feel great — people running for plastic containers to take home my leftovers is high up on my list.
+Everyone has things that make them feel great — people running for plastic containers to take home my leftovers are high up on my list.

 This is a pasta salad with a substantial ratio of chicken to pasta, which means more protein and more interest.
 And also, more pasta salad!
-Poached chicken is easy to make, but you can use grilled or roasted chicken, whatever you have, whatever you like, and just shred that up.
+Poached chicken is easy to make, but you can use grilled chicken breasts or roasted chicken.
+Just cube or shred and simply cooked chicken, and also, don’t be shy about using a rotisserie chicken here.

 Ingredients

-The saltiness from the olives and the onion-ey garlicky-ness of the ramps makes a seriously flavored dressing.
+Salty olives and garlicky ramps make a seriously flavored pasta dressing.
 A powerhouse pasta salad, for sure.

 • Ramps – You will use both the leaves and bulbs.
 Don’t have ramps?
-You can use scallions, and if they are nice fat scallions, definitely use about half.
+You can use scallions instead.

 • Pasta – I like rigatoni or another chunky pasta.